Michelleoc/pands-project/README.md

 ### Univariate Analysis <a name="univariateanalysis"></a>

 Univariate analysis is the simplest form of analysing data.
-“Uni” means “one”, so in other words your data has only one variable.
+“Uni” means “one”, so in other words the data has only one variable.
 It doesn’t deal with causes or relationships and its major purpose is to describe; it takes data, summarizes that data and finds patterns in the data.
+In my univariate analysis, I will analyise each feature separately by species.

 #### Historgrams <a name="histograms"></a>